Govtech

 One of the most significant impacts of generative AI on elections is its ability to facilitate personalized campaigning at an unprecedented scale.
 By analyzing vast datasets of voter information, AI algorithms can generate highly personalized messages, advertisements, and outreach strategies.
 With this approach, political campaigns can micro-target individuals based on their demographics, interests, and past behaviour, getting the most out of their outreach efforts.

-A political Starbucks cup did the rounds on social media in March, when Mexican civic organization Sociedad Civil de México posted an AI-generated image on X, which showed colourful Starbucks cup sporting the inscription #Xochitl2024, along with the hashtag #StarbucksQueremosTazaXG (#StarbucksWeWantACupXG).
+A political Starbucks cup did the rounds on social media in March, when Mexican civic organization Sociedad Civil de México posted an AI-generated image on X, which showed a colourful Starbucks cup sporting the inscription #Xochitl2024, along with the hashtag #StarbucksQueremosTazaXG (#StarbucksWeWantACupXG).
 Mexico’s opposition presidential candidate Xóchitl Gálvez requested her X followers to order a “café sin miedo” (coffee without fear).
 Users were soon sharing the AI-generated image and the trend caught on.
 Later, Starbucks stated that the design didn’t originate from the coffee brand.

 This is at the inflection point of an entirely new way of conducting visual politics and arguably one that will foundationally change the way we consume multimedia artefacts during political campaigns